-All the cool kids are doing it, so Summit Sips couldn't wait any longer.
+All the cool kids are doing it, so Summit Sips couldn’t wait any longer.
 We just had to try our hand at barrel-aged cocktails.
-It sounds like a lot more work than it is, but of all the things we've tried, plenty of homemade ingredients and ice experiments have been a lot harder than putting cocktails into barrels.
-There's absolutely no reason you can't do this yourself, and that's part of the appeal.
+It sounds like a lot more work than it is, but of all the things we’ve tried, plenty of homemade ingredients and ice experiments have been a lot harder than putting cocktails into barrels.
+There’s absolutely no reason you can’t do this yourself.
 Using simple techniques that anyone can master to create amazing, original results is exactly why we write this blog.

 You may remember a post from way back when we first visited Portland, Oregon.
 A couple of drinks at Clyde Common were aged in oak barrels, a technique being pioneered at that time by Jeffrey Morgenthaler.
 A few months prior to our visit, he posted a short write-up on his blog where he described the successful aging of several spirit-driven cocktails.
 We tasted his Trident and Negroni, both of which were delicious done this way.
 Since that time, the idea has grown legs and people all over the world are doing it.
 Morgenthaler probably deserves credit for popularizing the idea, but let’s face it, aging stuff in bottles, barrels or any other vessel isn’t exactly a new concept.
 Barrel aging was originally just a byproduct of storage and transportation before it was recognized as an important process itself.
 Today, we apply the same steps with rum, whiskey, wine-you name it-over the course of several years many of our base spirits depend on the barrel for much of their flavor.
 But this is a process that usually applies to individual ingredients, not combined cocktails.
 You can find a reference in Jerry Thomas’s Bar-Tender’s Guide from 1862 that describes putting a cocktail recipe into a cask to age the flavors, but it’s only in the last year or so, thanks to Mr. Morgenthaler, that this idea has started showing up in bars again.